 At times when work is manic, it can seem like downtime is the last thing you can indulge in.
 But if you don’t recognize the importance of that balance, you can soon get burnt out.
-All the basics such as fuelling your body with healthy home cooking, staying hydrated, getting some exercise and ensuring that you have a restful night’s sleep are all essential for feeling ready for the challenges of work the next day.
+All the basics such as fuelling your body with healthy home cooking, staying hydrated, getting some exercise, and ensuring that you have a restful night’s sleep are all essential for feeling ready for the challenges of work the next day.

 Similarly, making time for leisure interests and socializing is also hugely important.
 It will recharge your batteries, make you happier and more motivated at work, and free up some headspace for creativity and problem-solving.
-Having broader interests can also give you valuable secondary perspective that can add so much to your working life.
+Having broader interests can also give you a valuable secondary perspective that can add so much to your working life.
 Learn to see time off as an investment in yourself, not a work-shy luxury.

 Pitch Yourself Your Own Job

 Sometimes, rediscovering why you love something can be simple.
 Imagine that you were applying for your own job today.
 Why do you want it?
 What factors motivate you?
 What interests you about it?
 Now imagine you are ‘selling’ the role to a new recruit.
 What are the good things about your profession?
 Why should they want to work there?
-Remember how you looked enviously at those who had already achieved it.
+Remember how you looked enviously at those who had already achieved it?